TwelveIterationMods/CraftingTweaks/README.md

 If your crafting grid is more complex or doesn't follow Vanilla standards, you may need to supply a custom grid provider using the Java API.

-## Adding Default Options to a development environment
+## Adding the mod to a development environment

 Note that you will also need to add Balm if you want to test your integration in your environment.